dhutapratama/docs/packages.md

 <a name="about-artisan-command"></a>
 ### "About" Artisan Command

-Laravel's built-in `about` Artisan command provides a synopsis of the application's environment and configuration.
+Lets's built-in `about` Artisan command provides a synopsis of the application's environment and configuration.
 Packages may push additional information to this command's output via the `AboutCommand` class.
 Typically, this information may be added from your package service provider's `boot` method:

     use Illuminate\Foundation\Console\AboutCommand;